paidy/interview/Forex.md

 We provide you with an initial scaffold for the application with some dummy interpretations/implementations.
 For starters we would like you to try and understand the structure of the application, so you can use this as the base to address the following use case:

-> An internal user of the application should be able to ask for an exchange rate between 2 given currencies, and get back a rate that is not older than 5 minutes.
-The application should at least support 10.000 requests per day.
+* The service returns an exchange rate when provided with 2 supported currencies
+* The rate should not be older than 5 minutes
+* The service should support 10,000 successful requests per day with 1 API token.

 Please note the following drawback of the [One-Frame service](https://hub.docker.com/r/paidyinc/one-frame):